Eritrea Food Guide

 Suwa (ሱዋ)

-Suwa is a traditional home-brewed beer made from fermented sorghum or barley.
-It's a common alcoholic beverage in Eritrea, particularly in rural areas, and is often consumed during social gatherings and celebrations.
-Suwa has a slightly sour and earthy flavor, reflecting the natural fermentation process.
-The alcohol content is relatively low, similar to other traditional beers.
-Suwa is an integral part of Eritrean culture, representing communal traditions and hospitality.
-It's typically served in a shared container and drunk from small cups, symbolizing unity and togetherness.
+Suwa is a home-brewed beer made from fermented sorghum or barley.
+It's common in Eritrea, especially in rural areas, and tends to come out at social gatherings and celebrations.
+The natural fermentation gives it a sour, earthy taste, and the alcohol content stays low, much like other traditional beers.
+Suwa is woven into communal life: it's usually poured from a shared container and drunk from small cups, a gesture of togetherness.

 Mies (ሜስ)